rob2d/react-zoom-override-hoc/README.md

 This is currently W.I.P. for supporting a new project on my own time.
 It is placed bere to dogfood it directly from NPM.

-Functionality will definitely be expanded upon and better documentation added throughout August as I revisit.
+Functionality will definitely be expanded upon and better documentation added as I revisit.
 Things are currently being tested in Chrome and Firefox on Windows 10.
-If you are using this or even not satisfied with it, please be amazing and submit any issues/feedback.
+If you are using this or even not satisfied with it, please be great and submit any issues/feedback.

 Also (with the guidance of common sense/consideration), feel free to PR if you would like to contribute.
 Contributions always welcome 🙃